joeavanzato/RetrievIR/README.md

 ### Usage

-To use, just download the RetrievIR.ps1 and either config.json or individual configs present in \configs - by default, RetrievIR will check for a configs directory in the script's root directory - if it is unable to find this, it will then check for a file named 'config.json' in the same directory.
+To use, just download the latest release and unzip - by default, RetrievIR will check for a configs directory in the script's root directory - if it is unable to find this, it will then check for a file named 'config.json' in the same directory.
 If it is unable to find either of these and a parameter has not been provided, RetrievIR will not execute.

 Common commandline parameters are documented below.

 ```
 .\RetrievIR.ps1 : Default Usage - collects all artifacts specified in JSON within 'configs' directory from the localhost into the current directory.
+.\RetrievIR.ps1 -tags sans_triage - Capture most artifacts described in the SANS Triage package within KAPE
 .\RetrievIR.ps1 -targets HOSTNAME1,HOSTNAME2 : Run RetrievIR against the provided hostnames.
 .\RetrievIR.ps1 -target_file C:\targets.txt : Run RetrievIR against the line-delimited targets present in the specified text file.
 .\RetrievIR.ps1 -creds : Tell RetrievIR to prompt the user for credentials to use - by default, RetrievIR runs with the current user context.